Light rail in North America: Ottawa

 In 2001, to supplement its bus rapid transit (BRT) system, Ottawa opened a diesel light rail pilot project, the O-Train, which was relatively inexpensive to construct, due to its single-track route along a little used freight-rail right of way and use of diesel multiple units (DMUs) to avoid the cost of building overhead lines along the tracks.

 With the construction of Line 1, the O-Train brand has been extended to both rail transit services and the diesel line has been renamed as the Line 2.
-O-Train Line 2 is an 8 km diesel light rail line running north to south from Bayview Station to Greenboro Station connecting with a transitway at each terminus.
+O-Train Line 2 is an 19 km diesel light rail line running north to south from Bayview to Limebank connecting with a transitway at each terminus.
 There are three passing sidings along the single-track line.
 Line 1 is a light rail line that runs east-west from Blair to Tunney's Pasture connecting to a transitway at each terminus and with Line 2 at Bayview.
 The line runs both underground and on the surface.
 There is a tunnel downtown with three underground stations.
 As of 2020, the system is in Stage 2 construction to add 24 new stations on the east and west ends of Line 1 and to add new stations between existing ones.
 A south expansion on Line 2 was also constructed.
 The Stage 2 project is set to be complete by 2027.